vcsjones/vcsjones.dev/_posts/2017-05-07-custom-authenticode-signing.md

 in the certificate store that also has only a public key.
 This will output a few files in the "C:\scratch\dir" directory.
 The digest is the one with the ".dig" extension.
 This file will have the Base64 encoded digest to sign.
 Next, using your custom tool, sign the digest with the private key for the certificate.
+You should decode the Base64 signature before signing if the signing API expects a raw binary digest.

-This file should be placed in the "C:\scratch\dir" directory with the same name as the digest file, with the "signed" extension.
+Next, encode your signature in base64 and place it in a file in the "C:\scratch\dir" directory with the same name as the digest file, with the "signed" extension.
 For example, "notepad.exe.dig.signed".

 The next step is to ingest the signed digest along with the rest of the Authenticode signature to complete the signing.